Risk and recovery. Putting the spotlight on duty of care.

 There’s little doubt that the focus for airlines, hotels and other travel suppliers will be on health and safety for the foreseeable future.
 2022 will see even more advances in biosafety, sanitisation and no-touch technology.

 Your TMC should be able to vet all suppliers, building a global network of trusted partners who prioritise duty of care and traveller wellbeing.
-It goes beyond your travel suppliers into the realm of specialised travel risk management providers, repatriation membership program and private/public partnerships, which can be challenging.
+It goes beyond your travel suppliers into the realm of specialised travel risk management providers, repatriation membership programmes and private/public partnerships, which can be challenging.
 A TMC with years of experience working with third parties is key to beefing up your strategy.

 And it’s not just introductions, FCM Platform can facilitate integrations too.
 That’s why the FCM Platform integrates with risk management providers like Crisis24 to give you an immediate and clear picture of incidents worldwide and the location of travellers at potential risk.